 Step 1.
 Get a suitable wallet

 Finding a wallet for your TRX is fairly easy these days as plenty of reputable developers have opened up compatibility.
+Its important to have a wallet ready before you go and buy TRX.
 We’ve had a look around and picked out three of our favourites:

 Ledger Nano X: In our humble opinion, there’s no safer way to store your cryptocurrencies than in a hardware wallet, and the Ledger Nano X is one of our top picks.
 It’s not the most expensive HW wallet on the market, but it’s also not the cheapest so it might not be perfect for casual traders.

 Trust Wallet: With its clean, easy to use and mobile-friendly interface, you won’t go too far wrong with the Trust Wallet.
 And with Android and iOS versions it will be suitable for most users.

 Exodus Wallet: If you’re looking for a slick desktop client then the Exodus wallet could be the one.
 There’s also a mobile version, but we like the desktop version best.

 Step 2.
 Find an exchange to buy TRON

 There are plenty of exchanges out there if you’re looking to buy TRON (TRX).
 Here are some of the more popular options: